c

 FROM nginx:1.25-alpine

-# COPY the directory build from build-stage to /usr/share/nginx/html
+# COPY the directory dist from the build-stage to /usr/share/nginx/html

 # The target location here was found from the Docker hub page

-COPY --from=build-stage /usr/src/app/dist /usr/share/nginx/html
+COPY /usr/src/app/dist /usr/share/nginx/html

-We have declared also another stage where only the relevant files of the first stage (the dist directory, that contains the static content) are copied.
+We have also declared another stage, where only the relevant files of the first stage (the dist directory, that contains the static content) are copied.

 After we build it again, the image is ready to serve the static content.
-The default port will be 80 for Nginx, so something like -p 8000:80 will work, so the parameters of the run command need to be changed a bit.
+The default port will be 80 for Nginx, so something like -p 8000:80 will work, so the parameters of the RUN command need to be changed a bit.

 Multi-stage builds also include some internal optimizations that may affect your builds.
 As an example, multi-stage builds skip stages that are not used.
 If we wish to use a stage to replace a part of a build pipeline, like testing or notifications, we must pass some data to the following stages.
 In some cases this is justified: copy the code from the testing stage to the build stage.
 This ensures that you are building the tested code.